Computer Networks

 Network firewalls:

-Then we have firewalls that are the cornerstone of security.
-There will be different firewall types depending on your requirement.
-Firewalls range from basic packet filterings to advanced next-generation firewalls and come in virtual and physical forms.
 Generally, a firewall monitors and controls incoming and outgoing traffic according to predefined security rules.
 The firewall will have a default rule set so that some firewall interfaces are more trusted than others, blankly restricting traffic from outside to inside, but you need to set up a policy for firewalls to work.

 A firewall typically establishes a barrier between a trusted, secure internal network and another outside network, such as the Internet, which is assumed not to be secure or trusted.
 Firewalls are typically deployed in a layered approach, meaning multiple security measures are used to protect the network.
 Firewalls provide application, protocol, and network layer protection.